jeremiah-k/matrix-biblebot/README.md

 biblebot --generate-config
 ```

-This will create both a sample config file (`config.yaml`) and a sample `.env` file in the `~/.config/matrix-biblebot/` directory.
+This will create a sample config file (`config.yaml`) in the `~/.config/matrix-biblebot/` directory.
-If a config file is missing when you run `biblebot`, the CLI will offer to generate these starter files for you.
+If a config file is missing when you run `biblebot`, the CLI will offer to generate this starter file for you.

 You can also specify a custom location: